LOO-PIT predictive model checking: Supporting Derivations

-For any coalition $S \subseteq N \setminus \{u_i\}$, let us denote by $s=|S|$ its cardinality.
+\begin{proof} For any coalition $S \subseteq N \setminus \{u_i\}$, let us denote by $s=|S|$ its cardinality.
 Hereafter, we identify each ``\textit{player}'' $u_{i}$ by its index $i$, for $i=1,...,n$.
-We first reorganizes the Shapley values formulation by grouping coalitions by size.
+We first reorganize the Shapley values formulation by grouping coalitions by size.
 That is, instead of summing over all subsets in one big sum, we do: \\

 1. Outer sum: loops over subset (coalition set) sizes, $s=0,1,...,n-1$

 2. Inner sum: sum marginal contributions over all subsets of exactly that size.

 Since the weight depends only on $s=|S|$ it can be pulled outside the inner sum.\\